-Independent Director since 2008 Audit and Compensation Committee member Special Subcommittee on Incentive Compensation member
+Independent Director since 2008 Compensation Committee (Chair) member

 From January 2011 until his retirement in May 2013, Mr. Emkes served as Commissioner of Finance and Administration for the State of Tennessee.
 Previously, Mr. Emkes was Chairman and Chief Executive Officer of Bridgestone Americas, Inc. and Bridgestone Americas Holdings, Inc., a tire and rubber manufacturing company for more than five years prior to his retirement from that position in February 2010.
 He was also President of these companies from January 2009 until his retirement.